MaSe69/dssb/md/12_python_visualization/python_sns_13_bar.md

 It might be of interest, which cars actually do provde the best miles per gallon ratio.

-- As a vertial bar plot is a transposed horizontal bar plot, mind when defining x-value and y-value that the x-value must be a numerical one.
+- As a horizontal bar plot is a transposed vertical bar plot, mind when defining x-value and y-value that the x-value must be a numerical one.
 - As 300+ names hardly fit into a plot, the number of detail shown should be limited.
 Provided you use it in other places as well, you might want the number of entries used variable.
+- It looks nicer when the names are capitalized.
+This works for most, but fails oddly for 'VW'.
+This could be rectified with a rename though.

 >
     df = df.sort_values(by=[xValue], ascending=False)
     number = 20
     df = df.head(number)
     df[yValue] = df[yValue].str.capitalize()

+The horizontal bar plot is called just the same as vertical bar plot

 >
     myPlot = sns.barplot(